Tsmith319/DecisionTree/SVM/README.md

 The next two files pertain to SVM in the dual domain.
 The first is dual_SVM_a.py which will run the optimization on the dual form SVM and will output the weight vector and bias point for the following C values [100/873, 500/873, 700/873].
 The last file is dual_SVM_kernel_b.py which is meant to perform the kernel optimization.
 Unfortunately this file is currently not working because it is giving skewed data for the current Gaussian Kernel implementation.
 The reason I say this is because the training and testing error is skewed.
-To run these files you will simply type python run.sh which will run a python script that will only run the four files mentioned in this README.
+To run these files you will simply type ./run.sh and adding the correct permissisions which will run a python script that will only run the four files mentioned in this README.